 You should respond to all reviews!
 This means your Google reviews, your Yelp reviews and reviews across all other review sites - of which there are plenty!

 It can be quite a mammoth task to contend with but if you just respond to the bad ones, you’re ignoring your appreciative customers.

 Don't be scared of speaking to a disgruntled customer

 One person's negative experience deserves attention.
-A bad review online can be partially-rectified with your review response but also allows you to gather additional feedback that will improve your business.
+A bad review online can be partially rectified with your review response but it also allows you to gather additional feedback that will improve your business.
 You can make a positive impact just by trying to rectify an issue with your negative review response.

 Don't forget, though, that ignoring a positive review also doesn't look great.
 You're basically not valuing your happy customers - just the angry ones!